Sicilian Defense: Open

 A flexible flank opening that controls d5 and can transpose into many structures.
 White often fianchettoes one or both bishops for long-term pressure.

-A flexible response to 1.d4.
-Black delays committing the d-pawn, keeping many options open.
+A flexible response to 1.d4 where Black delays committing the d-pawn, keeping many strategic options open.
+The knight on f6 controls e4 and prepares various Indian systems including the King's Indian, Nimzo-Indian, and Queen's Indian.

 Black accepts the pawn, giving up the center temporarily.
 Modern theory shows Black can hold equality while maintaining active piece play.